Loading...

 Not disclosed

-1. The CAT exam lasts 120 minutes, has three sections and contains 66 questions.
-Each section is allotted 40 minutes and no breaks are allowed.
+1. The CAT exam lasts 120 minutes and consists of 68 questions.
+Each of the three sections is allotted 40 minutes and no optional breaks are permitted.
 The GMAT on the other hand is a 64-question exam that takes 135 minutes to complete with 45 minutes for each section and a 10-minute optional break after any section.
-Candidates have the leverage to attend the sections in their prioritised order.
+Candidates can attend the sections in their preferred order.

-1. The CAT gives +3 marks for each correct answer and (-)1 for incorrect answers, whereas the GMAT does not have negative marking.
+1. The CAT has +3 marks for correct answers and (-)1 for incorrect answers whereas the GMAT does not have negative marking.

-1. The GMAT is a computer-adaptive test in which questions appear on the screen one at a time with the difficulty level of the next question determined by the performance of the previous question.
-In CAT questions from an entire section are displayed together and the test taker can choose the order in which to answer them.
+1. The GMAT is a computerised adaptive test, with questions that are displayed on the screen one at a time and whose progressive difficulty level is based on your performance of the previous question.
+Let's say on a CAT the entire set of questions from a section are shown together and you as a aspirant can decide the order to attempt each question.

 1. GMAT scores are available immediately after the test whereas CAT results take 3-4 weeks to be declared.